The Small Business Guide to Value‑Based Bidding in Google Ads (Stop Paying For Junk Leads)

 • Setup requires CRM/offline tracking.
 This isn’t just a thank‑you page tag.
 To get real value data, you’ll need to connect your CRM, POS, or offline conversion tracking.

-• Long sales cycles delay reporting.
+• Long sales cycles and conversion delays delay reporting.
 If your business closes deals over weeks or months, Google’s AI has to wait for the revenue feedback, which slows down optimization.
 For small businesses, the pros outweigh the cons.

 Bottom Line for Small Businesses